vinzenzzinecker98/Doc_Authenticator_Dapp/README.md

 (develop)$ migrate
 ```

-alternatively, use ganache for the blockchain
+alternatively, use ganache for the blockchain and only run `truffle migrate` in the main directory

 then, run
     `$npm start `